Daniel Woodriff: Action of 26 September 1805

-The Calcutta was refitted as a 50-gun ship, and sent to Saint Helena to escort merchant ships back to England.
-She arrived there on 3 August 1804 and sailed with six merchant ships back to England.
-Unfortunately, on 26 September, as the convoy approached the entrance to the English Channel, they encountered a powerful French squadron.
-Woodriff attacked, sacrificing his ship to give the convoy a chance to escape, which all but one did, while the Calcutta was forced to surrender.
-Woodriff, his officers, and crew were landed at La Rochelle three months later, and marched to Verdun, 600 mi away.
-In June 1807, Woodriff was released in a prisoner exchange, and promptly court-martialled for the loss of his ship.
+Calcutta was refitted as a 50-gun ship and sent to Saint Helena to escort a merchant convoy back to England.
+She arrived there on 3 August 1804 and sailed with six merchantmen back to England.
+At the action of 26 September 1805, as the convoy approached the entrance to the English Channel, they encountered a larger French squadron.
+Woodriff attacked, sacrificing his ship to give the convoy a chance to escape, which all but one did, while Calcutta was forced to surrender.
+Woodriff and his crew were landed at La Rochelle three months later, and marched to Verdun, 600 mi away.
+In June 1807, Woodriff was released in a prisoner exchange and court-martialled for the loss of his ship.
 He was honourably acquitted, and his conduct was pronounced to have been that of "a brave, cool, and intrepid officer."

 Later career

 In 1808 Woodriff was appointed agent for prisoners of war at Forton, near Gosport.
 Towards the end of the war he served as Resident Commissioner at Jamaica.
-He was admitted into the Royal Hospital, Greenwich, on 9 November 1830, and was appointed a Companion of the Order of the Bath on 26 September 1831, on the occasion of King William IV's Coronation Honours.
+He was admitted into the Royal Hospital, Greenwich, on 9 November 1830, and was appointed a Companion of the Order of the Bath on 26 September 1831, on the occasion of William IV's Coronation Honours.